FieldVal/fieldval-js/README.md

 Overview
 ==============
-The FieldVal library allows you to easily validate objects and provide readable and structured error reports.
+The FieldVal-JS library allows you to easily validate objects and provide readable and structured error reports.

 FieldVal modules:

-* FieldVal (This repository)
+* FieldVal-JS (This repository)

    The core of FieldVal - provides basic validation functionality such as getting keys from an object and allows chaining of operators.

-* FieldVal-BasicVal-js
+* FieldVal-BasicVal-JS

    Basic operators and errors for required fields, type checking, length and numeric rules.